 About: This Quick Guide explains how data available at postcode level can be converted to Commonwealth Electoral Divisions.

-About: The Australian Electoral Commission’s website makes it easy to see which groups/individuals are donating to whom.
+About: The Australian Electoral Commission’s website makes it easy to see which groups, companies and individuals are donating to whom for the last financial year.